 With hundreds of millions of daily active users, Instagram is one of the best free tools for reaching your target market.
 But you can’t just plunge into a posting palooza and expect results.
 Yes, posting regularly is important, but it should be part of a larger strategy for promoting your Instagram account.
 The more familiarity users have with your brand on this platform, the more trust you can garner and the more effective the rest of your marketing efforts will be.

 What’s great is that there are plenty of ways to promote your Instagram account—all for free.
-So in this post, I am going to walk you through 20 such strategies.
-I’ll cover:
+So in this post, I am going to walk you through 22 such strategies.

 I even threw in a few [not as free] bonus strategies for if you have the budget.
 Regardless of the strategy, you’ll find the overarching theme of this post to be that of promoting your Instagram account to the right audience.
 After all, what good does it do to have people who aren’t a good match for your business following and engaging with you?